-The probe data and population data were obtained by modeling the network using the INTEGRATION traffic simulation model (Van Aerde et al, 1996).
-The network, illustrated in Figure 6, consists of a single arterial roadway that is intersected by two cross streets.
-Each intersection is controlled by a three-phase fixed-time signal having a cycle length of 120 seconds.
+The probe data and population data were obtained by modeling the network using the IN-TEGRATION traffic simulation model (Van Aerde et al., 1996).
+The network, illustrated in Fig. 6, consists of a single arterial roadway that is intersected by two cross streets.
+Each intersection is controlled by a three-phase fixed-time signal having a cycle length of 120 s.
 Right-turns-on-red are permitted.
-The phasing scheme, green interval duration and the offset are presented in Figure 6.
+The phasing scheme, green interval duration and the offset are presented in Fig. 6.

-The network is modeled for 2.5 hours with time varying demands.
+The network is modeled for 2.5 h with time varying demands.
 Vehicles are generated at all origin zones with negative exponentially distributed headways.
-The O-D traffic demands between each of the 6 zones and the temporal variation are provided in Table 2.
+The O-D traffic demands between each of the six zones and the temporal variation are provided in Table 2.